venugoapalreddy/biztalk-docs/biztalk/core/error-root-node-class-name-not-valid.md

  **User Action**

- Select the indicated root node, and then in the Microsoft® [!INCLUDE[btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] Properties window, change the **RootNode TypeName** property to a value that is a valid C# identifier and is not a reserved BizTalk keyword.
+ Select the indicated root node, and then in the Microsoft® [!INCLUDE [btsVStudioNoVersion](../includes/btsvstudionoversion-md.md)] Properties window, change the <strong>RootNode TypeName</strong> property to a value that is a valid C# identifier and is not a reserved BizTalk keyword.